 ePortfolio at CapU.
 Upon Creating your site, you will get a site called eportfolios.capilanou.ca/yourname.

-Students and alumni are always welcome to drop by the Career Development Centre in BIRCH 270A/C/D, or email
+Students and Alumni are always welcome to drop by the Career Development Centre during drop-in hours or

 Action Verb List (pdf)

 Capilano University | 2055 Purcell Way, North Vancouver, British Columbia Canada V7J 3H5 Tel: 604.986.1911

 Sunshine Coast | 5627 Inlet Avenue, Sechelt, British Columbia Canada V0N 3A0 Tel: 604.885.9310